neveenatik/invoicing-postnl/README.md

 - The script will log the paths being used and the progress of each step.
 - If there are new entries to process, a new invoice PDF will be generated and saved in the specified output directory.
 - If there are no new entries to process, it will log "No new entries to process.
 No invoice generated."

+### Template Example
+The repository includes a template example file (MTNA_invoice.xlsx) that demonstrates the values that can be used in the provided template.
+This file serves as a guide for how to structure your template to work with the script.

+### Report Excel File
+The repository also includes a report Excel file (report.xlsx) that provides an example of what data would be added to the report file.
+This file shows the expected format and structure of the data entries.

 ### Error Handling